View of rocky wall under the top of snow covered peak of Jebel Toubkal mountain in High Atlas, Morocco

 As you hike, you'll pass by clay Berber villages perching on the hills.
 You'll witness a traditional way of life, seeing crops grown on steep terraces and enjoying Berber hospitality in the mountain lodges along the way.
 By staying in local lodges, you'll be helping the livelihoods of these remote communities.

 Feeling inspired?
-Check out our adventures in Morocco, including Climbing Mount Toubkal in Winter and Cycling the Backroads of Morocco.
+Check out all our adventures in the Atlas Mountains.